olsenbudanur/MostActiveCookie/README.md

 TIMEZONETAG : currently, the application only supports the tag "-d" for this argument <br />
 DATE : Date in the format YYYY-MM-DD <br />

 Note : The source code is in the "src" directory, feel free to compile the .java files and run the jUnit tests.
+The "doc" directory stores the automatically generated JavaDoc by Eclipse IDE.